ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/10_Pon_Kutnisa.md

 One day, I played near the source of the river.
 I saw a short man, bending his back,
-Installing piles to build a fish trap of walnut wood.
+Installing piles for a fish trap of walnut wood.

 When he saw me, he said,
 "Who are you?
 Are you my nephew?
 Please help me!"
 I looked, because of the fish trap of walnut wood,
 Walnut water, muddy water, flowed out.
 The salmon tried to swim upstream,
-but they hated the walnut water.
+But they hated the walnut water.
 They wept as they turned back.

 I was extremely angry.